CookedSeafood/candy-wrapper/README.md

 ### Performence downside if only install the library?

-Not at all.
-It just takes a few more milliseconds to start Minecraft.
-Because the purpose of this library is to provide util methods.
+No. Except taking a few more milliseconds to start Minecraft.